3dvision2017/Rep3D/index.md

 1. Obtain a 3D reconstruction (we use [COLMAP](https://colmap.github.io/) by Johannes Schönberger)
-2. Find repetitions on 2D images (we use [Single View Repetition Detection](http://ccwu.me/code.html) by Changchang Wu, proposed in ["Detecting large repetitive structures with salient boundaries"](https://link.springer.com/chapter/10.1007/978-3-642-15552-9_11) and called the tool REP)
+2. Find repetitions on 2D images (we use [Single View Repetition Detection](http://ccwu.me/code.html) by Changchang Wu, proposed in ["Detecting large repetitive structures with salient boundaries"](https://link.springer.com/chapter/10.1007/978-3-642-15552-9_11), we called the tool REP)
 3. Find 3D projection planes  (our contribution)
 4. Project repetitions from 2D to 3D (our contribution)
 5. Find optimal repetition representation in point cloud (our contribution)